dazraf/vertx-futures/src/site/markdown/tutorial.md

 *Please note*

 Broadly speaking, we've only had to focus on the "happy" path.
-The handling and passing of failure conditions done automatically by the library.
+The handling and passing of failure conditions is carried out automatically by the library.

 We use [`Tuple.all()`](apidocs/io/dazraf/vertx/futures/tuple/Tuple.html#all-T1-T2-) to create a return object that combines both the `request` and the `body`.
 This is to demonstrate that multiple results can be passed out from one stage to the next; all typesafe!